aasisodiya/go/golang-general/golang-basics/README.md

 ## Map in Go

 A map is a data type that associates a value of one data type to a value of another data type.
-You can create a map using `make`
+You can create a map using `make`.
+You should not declare map as `var someMap map[string]int`.
+Map definition is `map[indexType]valueType`

 ```go
 m := make(map[string]int)